asanakoy/kaggle_amazon/README.md

-# Kaggle Amazon Satellite images competition
+# Kaggle Amazon satellite images competition

 Code for the Kaggle Planet: Understanding the Amazon from Space competition.
 Our team ***Heidelberg Uni & MIPT*** finished on the **17th**/938 place.